fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_4.md

-Chapter 4.
+Lab 4.
 Fixtures
 ----------------------------

-In the previous chapter, we learned how to use marks and parametrization effectively to skip tests, mark them as expected to fail, and parameterize them, to avoid repetition.
+In the previous lab, we learned how to use marks and parametrization effectively to skip tests, mark them as expected to fail, and parameterize them, to avoid repetition.